ezesil/Hubcon/README.md

 ## 📄 License

 This project is licensed, for now, under a Personal Use License - see the [LICENSE](LICENSE) file for details.
+This will change in the future when the first stable version is out.

 ## 🤝 Contributing